laurenpowers20/hamburger-menu/README.md

 import { useState } from "react";
 ```

 6. Mmmk, we are getting there.
-Now, lets add our destructed array for our useState.
+Now, let's add our destructed array for our useState.
 Set him to false.
 Your JSX function should look like this thang so far.

 ```javascript
 import { useState } from "react";